Jiulin-Li/jiulin-li.github.io/_pages/about.md

 - Designing and developing an Any2Any MLLM systems for text, audio, image, and video understanding and generation.
 - Responsible for dataset construction, instruction tuning, model architecture design, and full experimental pipeline.

-*Research on the Construction of Multi-Modal Large Language Model(2025.03 – Present)*
+*Research on the Emotion Generation (2025.06 – Present)*
-- A Video Emotion Recognition and Prediction System Based on Multi-Agent Context Understanding and Reasoning
+- Responsible for design a Video Emotion Recognition and Prediction System Based on Multi-Agent Context Understanding and Reasoning

 ### State Key Laboratory of Networking and Switching Technology ([SKLNST](https://sklnst.bupt.edu.cn/en/))
 *Student*